American Seafoods factory trawler returns to Seattle after 85 crew members test positive for COVID-19

 Somehow, the virus still found its way on board.

-On Friday, as the vessel docked in Bellingham, one crew member reported feeling sick, tested positive for COVID-19 and was hospitalized.
-That prompted the company to have the rest of the crew screened Saturday, and about two thirds of them tested positive — although none had symptoms, according to a company spokesman.
+Last week, as the vessel docked in Bellingham, one crew member reported feeling sick, tested positive for COVID-19 and was hospitalized.
+That prompted the company to have the rest of the crew screened, and 85 tested positive in results received on Saturday.
+Results were still pending for nine crew, according to a statement released Sunday by American Seafoods.

+A company spokesperson said that none of the Saturday crew that tested positive initially appeared to have symptoms.
+But two later reported feeling ill.

 The vessel is now moored in Seattle, and the crew that tested positive have been taken on shore, where they are being monitored by medical personnel.

-“The health and safety of our crew, employees and the communities where we operate is always the top priority for us,” Dunham.
-He noted that the company is cooperating with U.S. Coast Guard, Seattle/King County Health Department, the Centers for Disease Control and Prevention and the Port of Seattle.
+“The health and safety of our crew, employees and the communities where we operate is always the top priority for us,” said Dunham.
+He noted that the company is cooperating with the U.S. Coast Guard, Seattle/King County Health Department, Port of Seattle and Centers for Disease Control and Prevention.

-American Seafoods, which operates a fleet of six vessels, is a major player in harvests off Washington and Alaska, with the ability process catches on board into frozen products.
+American Seafoods, which operates a fleet of six vessels, is a major player in harvests off Washington and Alaska, with the ability to process catches on board into frozen products.
 Off Washington, the American Dynasty was fishing for hake, also known as whiting, and was later scheduled to fish for pollock during a summer season in the Bering Sea.

 At least for now, that vessel’s season is on hold.